For a Community Sailing Program

 By Bruce Niederer — GBI Technical Advisor

 As our summer training program grew, SBCSA needed more prams to accommodate all the kids interested in taking lessons.
-During the last two winters, Gougeon Brothers has provided space in their boatshop for a Monday night boat building class.
+During the last two winters, Gougeon Brothers, Inc. has provided space in their boat shop for a Monday night boat building class.
 The classes were open to any member, including youngsters (with their parents), with no experience necessary.
-Class met 3–4 hours per night, twice a month, for three months.
+The class met 3–4 hours per night, twice a month, for three months.
 During the two winter classes, the students and instructors built five new plywood/epoxy Optimist prams to replace older boats and repaired or rebuilt the remainder of the fleet.

 The stitch and glue method

 The new prams were built using the stitch and glue (tack and tape) method of construction.
-This is an easy method for beginners to learn and is a good introduction to the uses of WEST SYSTEM® Brand epoxy.
-Few materials are needed and the project is fairly simple.
+This is an easy method for beginners to learn and is a good introduction to the uses of WEST SYSTEM® Epoxy.
+Few materials are needed and building Optimist prams is a fairly simple process.
 In fact, a local high school shop class using stitch and glue construction built two other SBCSA prams.
 Plans for the Optimist pram are available from the class association (www.optiworld.org).

 Throughout, we used WEST SYSTEM 105 Resin/206 Slow Hardener.
 We added various fillers depending on the application—404 High-Density and 406 Colloidal Silica for structural applications; 407 Low-Density and 410 Microlight™ for nonstructural and fairing applications.
 We used WEST SYSTEM 745 (10 oz) fiberglass fabric on the outside of the hulls, 742 (6 oz) fabric on the inside, and 733, 6″ wide glass tape over corners and fillets.
 Disposable supplies included mixing cups, stir sticks, flexible spreaders, gloves, sandpaper, and cleaning solvents.